Tyler887/LauncherPP/README.md

 license](./LICENSE).

-Please note that since this license is incompatible with the GPLv2, you can only incorporate it into GPLv3 aoftware or software under any other compatible license.
+Please note that since this license is incompatible with the GPLv2, you can only incorporate it into GPLv3 software or software under any other compatible license.
 See [the GNU license list][GNULL entry] for more info.

 [GNULL entry]: https://gnu.org/licenses/license-list.html#apache2